JanMiksovsky/momboard/README.md

 If you want to use a different storage service, update `dataFetch.js` to return an object that looks like the JSON one shown below (the object with `"updates"`).
 Depending on the service, you may also need to update the `save()` function in `public/edit/edit.js`.

-If you want to use JsonStorage, you will need to get three IDs/secrets from the service.
+If you want to use JsonStorage, you will need to get three IDs/secrets from the JsonStorage service.

-- appKey
+- API key
-- userId
+- Item ID
-- itemId
+- User ID

 These are all strings of letters, numbers, and hyphens.

 At the moment, this project does not authenticate users.
 It requires that the IDs/secrets be made available to the web app in a plain JavaScript file called `secrets.js`.
 This is not very secure — anyone with access to your deployed website will have write access, so only give that URL to the family members who will be posting messages.

 (If you know how to set environment variables on your server, save the secrets in environment variables and use a server-side build script to write those out as `secrets.js` there.
-I use the script in `build.sh` to do that.)
+You can use the script in `build.sh` to do that.)

 1. Verify that your copy of the project is private.
 On GitHub, check the "Repository visibility" section of `https://github.com/<your user name>/<your project name>/settings`.
 2. Create a file in the project's root folder called `.env`.
 This project's `.gitignore` file will exclude the `.env` file from source control.